Georgetown Athletics hires first dedicated counselor for student-athletes

 Hendi was interviewed by Dr. Richard Braver for a 2003 article titled Treatment Solutions for Common Soccer Injures.
 The article utilized his expertise on Jones fifth metatarsal fractures and stress fractures in soccer athletes.

-Hendi is currently a member of the National Athletic Trainers' Association (NATA), the Mid-Atlantic Athletic Trainers' Association (MAATA), the Maryland Athletic Trainers' Association (MATA) and the College Athletic Trainers' Society (CATS).
-He also serves as an approved clinical instructor for Shenandoah University.
+Hendi is currently a member of the National Athletic Trainers' Association, the Mid-Atlantic Athletic Trainers' Association, the Maryland Athletic Trainers' Association and the College Athletic Trainers' Society.
+He also serves as an approved clinical instructor for Shenandoah University and was elected president of the BIG EAST Sports Medicine Society in 2012.

 Hendi resides in Gaithersburg, Md., with his wife, Jen, and his two daughters, Morgan and Camryn.